The U.S.-Mexican War

 Overview

-In this experience, students look at a print entitled Mexican News, and write an imaginary headline for a newspaper.
+In this experience, students look at a print entitled Mexican News, and write a headline for a newspaper.
 Then they watch a video about the causes of the U.S.-Mexican War and take notes in a graphic organizer.
 Next they analyze the outcomes of the war for both the United States and Mexico.
 Finally they compare maps of the United States in 1848 and 1850 to examine the change in Texas borders, and they draw an outline of Texas today.

 If you have access to leveled readers about the U.S.-Mexican War, assign them to the students in parallel to this experience.